mendix/docs/content/studio/checks.md

     ![](attachments/checks/checks-panel.png)

-4. To view the exact place and element that the error refers to, click the corresponding row in the **Checks** panel (you can click any place of the row, the whole row is responsive), and the element that failed a check will be displayed and highlighted.
+4. To view the exact place and element that the error refers to in the corresponding editor, click the row in the **Checks** panel (you can click any place of the row, the whole row is responsive), and the element that failed a check will be displayed and highlighted.

 5. To close the panel, either click the close button in the top-right corner of the panel, click **Checks** in the top-right corner of Studio, or press <kbd>C</kbd> .